Fizzymatt/hackerbox_symfony_4_twig_parcel/README.md

 composer run-local-dev
 ```

+Your project should be available at http://localhost:8000

 ## Running the project in production mode (minification, but no file watching) ##

 ```bash
 composer run-local-prod
 ```

+Your project should be available at http://localhost:8000